-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source use. developed land. specific data available at present. of national planning policy. though this is probably the offshoot of tough market conditions.
-19. Ensure integrated, efficient and balanced land use.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 19.
+Ensure integrated, efficient and balanced land use.
 Built environment Housing densities in urban and rural areas There is no countywide or locally specific data available at present. - No specific targets identified.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - 19.
 Ensure integrated, efficient and balanced land use.
 Built environment Level of development in urban areas compared to rural.
 There is no countywide or locally specific data available at present.
 This indicator would not be applicable to rural NDPs.
-N/A N/A N/A N/A SEA Topic cover ed by objective: C ultural heritage 20.
-Value, protect and enhance the character and built quality of settlements and neighbourhoods and the Built environment Number and percentage of listed buildings and Scheduled Ancient Monuments on Buildings Up-to-date countywide information will be presented in the next AMR and which is due to be published in 2014.
-However, this data There were 70 heritage assets in Herefordshire that were considered to be at high risk and included in the Heritage at To wherever possible improve upon or otherwise maintain current status.
-None of Bishopstone listed buildings or SAMs are considered to be at risk at present.
+N/A N/A N/A N/A

+SEA Topic covered by objective: Cultural heritage

+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 20.
+Value, protect and enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, including conservation areas, historic environment and cultural heritage.
+Built environment Number and percentage of listed buildings and Scheduled Ancient Monuments on Buildings at Risk Register (English Heritage).
+Up-to-date countywide information will be presented in the next AMR and which is due to be published in 2014.
+However, this data would be too large to incorporate into this template.
+There are numerous listed buildings within the parish and 17 SAMs.
+None are currently recorded in the Buildings at Risk Register.
+There were 70 heritage assets in Herefordshire that were considered to be at high risk and included in the Heritage at Risk Register 2014.
+To wherever possible improve upon or otherwise maintain current status.
+None of Abbeydore, Bacton, Ewyas Harold and Kentchurch listed buildings or SAMs are considered to be at risk at present.
 Buildings at Risk Register (English Heritage; search August 2014)